pikarpov-LANL/Sapsan/docs/joss/paper.md

 skepticism against ML in physical sciences, with astrophysics being no exception [@carleo2019].

 In pursuit of our supernova (SNe) study, the issues outlined above became painfully apparent.
-Thus, we attempted to simplify the barrier to entry for new researchers in domain science fields to employ ML, with the main focus on astrophysical applications.
+Thus, we attempted to simplify the barrier to entry for new researchers in domain science fields studying turbulence to employ ML, with the main focus on astrophysical applications.
 As a result, an ML python-based pipeline called ``Sapsan`` has been developed.
 The goals have been to make it accessible and catered to the community through Jupyter Notebooks, command-line-interface (CLI) and graphical-user-interface
 (GUI)\footnote{demo available at [sapsan.app](https://sapsan.app/])}